 Jean Kitchin, a resident of Mayview Park and the Chairman and a member of the Executive Committee of the BRCA Board of Trustees.
 Jean graduated from UNC Chapel Hill; and following a career producing and hosting television shows for local and statewide stations, she took over as the CEO and President of three independent pharmacies, which she sold after running them for 16 years.
 She continues to host and produce multiple television shows and is also producing video projects as a volunteer in Blowing Rock.
 She has served in leadership positions on the UNC Chapel Hill Board of Trustees, the Rocky Mount Chamber of Commerce, Nash UNC Hospital, and the Nash-Rocky Mount Board of Education.
 In Blowing Rock she is a member of the Blowing Rock Methodist Church and the Blowing Rock Historical Society.

-Tom Barrett, a resident of Green Hill and a member of the Executive Committee of the BRCA Board of Trustees.
+Tom Barrett, a resident of Green Hill and a member of the Executive Committee of the BRCA Board of Trustees and serves as Vice President.
 Tom is Founder, President, CEO of SIAA MidAmerica, Inc. The company founded a fifteen-state region of SIAA in 1997.
 After growing SIAA to $10 billion in sales and 8,000 retail locations, a private equity group purchased the company in April 2021.
 Tom attended Western Kentucky University followed by a forty-three year career in the property/casualty insurance industry, serving as a producer, agency owner, and program manager working in Raleigh, Los Angeles, and Chicago prior to SIAA.
 Tom and his wife Tina have been full time residents of Blowing Rock since 1998.
 He has served as an Advisory Board member of Western Youth Network and Teach United and is a vestry member of St. Mary of the Hills Episcopal Church.
 His philanthropic interest includes several local, national, and international efforts.

 Barry Buxton, a resident of Green Hill Circle and a member of the Executive Committee of the BRCA Board of Trustees.
 Barry is a native of Blowing Rock and was born in 1949 in the old Wallingford Clinic.
 Barry is the retired president of Lees-McRae College in Banner Elk.
 In a diverse career spanning 35 years, he has been a real estate developer, science museum director, writer & editor, teacher, researcher, and community leader.
 As Vice President of the Savannah College of Art and Design, he helped establish campuses in Atlanta, Hong Kong, and Lacoste, France.
 Dr. Buxton has extensive international experience in Europe and China.
 In 1987 he received the Distinguished Service Award from the Blue Ridge Parkway for his research on such sites as the Moses Cone Estate and Mabry Mill.
 He had the honor of working with former President H.W.
 Bush and Barbara Bush to establish and direct the Houston Museum of Health & Medical Science.
 In 1989 his centennial history of Blowing Rock, A Village Tapestry, received the Best Community History Award from the NC Society of Historians.
 He has served as a consultant to such diverse organizations as the Howard Hughes Medical Institute, Tennessee Board of Regents, National Endowment for the Humanities, and Texas A&M University.
 He is the former president of the NCAA Conference Carolinas.
 In 2016, Governor Pat McCrory awarded Dr. Buxton Order of the Long Leaf Pine, the highest civilian award in the state.
 In retirement Barry is an avid golfer, tennis player, and cyclist.